Prevention Science Specialist

-- Exceptional interpersonal communications skills, including ability to listen and speak to a variety of audiences, facilitate groups and meetings, and write professionally.
+- Exceptional interpersonal communications skills, including ability to listen and speak to a variety of diverse audiences, facilitate groups and meetings, and write expertly;

-- Flexible and adaptable to tailor a standardized process to meet local needs.
+- Flexible and adaptable to tailor a standardized process to meet local needs and context;

-- Ability to understand the bigger picture and analyze the details within.
+- Ability to understand the bigger picture, analyze the details within, and synthesize sophisticated information;

-- Ability to be highly self-directed, as well as a collaborative team player.
+- Ability to be highly self-directed, as well as a collaborative teammate;

 - Cover Letter

 Please apply by Friday, January 8, 2021 for consideration.